numerai/example-scripts/README.md

 The example script model will produce a `validation_predictions.csv` file which you can upload at https://numer.ai/tournament to get model diagnostics.

+> TIP: The example_model.py script takes approximately 45 minutes to run.
+In the mean time, we recommend reading the [Understanding the Data](#understanding-data) section

 ![upload-predictions](https://github.com/numerai/example-scripts/blob/chris/update-example-scripts/media/upload_predictions.gif)

 If the current round is open (Saturday 18:00 UTC through Monday 14:30 UTC), you can submit predictions and start